 This article will focus on the informal logical fallacy of false equivalence, although it will also discuss the related type of media bias called false balance.
 Sometimes they are used interchangeably, although false balance has a very specific application to news media.
 In a sense, false balance is a discrete subset of false equivalence – RationalWiki combines both concepts as they are so closely related.

 Description of false equivalence

 False equivalence is a logical fallacy where there appears to be a logical equivalence (usually in quantity and quality of evidence) between two opposing arguments, but when in fact there is one side has substantially higher quality and quantity of evidence.
-However, there is no equivalence between the two sides when one is supported by evidence, and the other side with little or no evidence, of which most is of low quality.
+However, there is no equivalence between the two sides of a “debate” when one is supported by evidence, and the other side has no evidence, or evidence of low quality.

+The logical fallacy not only inflates evidence to support a false assertion but also depreciates the evidence on the other side, both in an attempt to make it appear that the arguments are roughly equivalent.
 In other words, in false equivalence, someone will state that the opposing arguments have a passing similarity in support, when, on close examination, there is large difference between the quality of evidence.

 Anecdotes are often used by those who push pseudoscience because they are so compelling and emotional.
 However, anecdotes are not considered high quality evidence, because they tend to suffer from a whole raft of bias.
 They also lack scientific and statistical analyses which are hallmarks of scientific evidence.
 To the pseudoscience community, anecdotes are peer-reviewed, published data.